Toronto Urban Design Awards

 The Private Buildings in Context category consists of three sub-categories that reflect a range of scales:

-A tall building is generally taller than the width of the adjacent street right-of-way.
-A building or project that has both tall and mid-rise components should be entered in this category.
-Submissions may include, but are not limited to residential or commercial buildings.
+A mid-rise building is generally taller than four storeys, but no taller than the width of the adjacent street right-of-way (i.e. typically between 5 and 11 storeys).
+Submissions may include, but are not limited to: mixed-use “Avenue” buildings, small apartment/condo buildings, commercial and industrial buildings.

 BIENNIAL / BIENNAL